hbowie/notenik/docs/index.md

 Look under the File menu for an option to Purge Notes that have been Canceled or Completed.
 You'll be given the option of discarding the purged Notes, or of copying them to another location.

+<h2 id="date-your-notes">Date Your Notes</h2>

+Add a Date field to a Collection in order to track the date each note was officially published, or a due date for each note.
+A date may be expressed in any of a number of common formats.
+It may also be a partial date, such as a year, or a year and a month.
+It may or may not contain a specific time of day.

+Note that the Date field has several helpful editing tools.
+You can enter a freeform date yourself, or you can use a Calendar widget to pick dates from a Calendar.
+You can use the Today button to set the date to Today's date, and you can use the Recurs button, if a Recurs rule has been specified.

+<h2 id="specify-date-recurs-rules">Specify Date Recurs Rules</h2>

+Add a Recurs field to a Collection to cause a Date for a Note to recur on a regular basis.

+Specify a recurs rule using normal English, such as "Every 3 months," "Every Tuesday" or "Every Year."

+Use the Recurs button on the Date editing row to apply the rule to the current Date associated with the selected Note.

+<h2 id="track-your-tasks">Track Your Tasks</h2>

+Add a Status field, a Seq field, a Date field and a Recurs field to a Collection, and you have all the elements of a personal task management system.

+A Collection such as this can use the Date field to track due dates, and/or the Seq field to track priorities.
+If desired, use the Tags field to group tasks by context and/or by project.

+If you use the Close Note option under the Note menu, then you can cause the Due Date to recur (if a Recurs field is available), or the Status field to show the task as Completed, if it is not eligible to recur.

+The Sort menu contains two options specific to task tracking.
+The first option sorts all the Notes in a list by Date and then Seq, while the second option sorts all tasks by Seq and then Date.
+In both cases, completed tasks sort to the bottom of the list.

+And don't forget the Purge Option under the File menu, which will allow you to purge Cancelled and Completed Notes from a Collection.

 <h2 id="index-your-notes">Index Your Notes</h2>